2026 Tax Information

 You can also file your taxes online with one of these programs.
 These options are free for low- to middle-income taxpayers.
 If you need to meet with a VITA professional, try GetYourRefund.org, opens a new window.

-- IRS Free File, opens a new window: free for households with incomes under $73,000/year
+- IRS Free File, opens a new window: Free for households with incomes $84,000/year or less

-- MyFreeTaxes (United Way and H&R Block), opens a new window: assistance free for households with incomes under $58,000/year.
+- MyFreeTaxes (United Way and H&R Block), opens a new window: Free for households with incomes under $89,000/year, with assisted tax preparation free for households with incomes under $69,000/year.
 Read FAQ here.

-- GetYourRefund.org, opens a new window (available in Spanish, opens a new window): free for households with incomes under $66,000/year.
-Connect with an IRS-certified VITA professional in 2-3 business days.
+- GetYourRefund.org, opens a new window (available in Spanish, opens a new window): Free for households with incomes under $89,000/year, with assisted tax preparation free for households with incomes under $69,000/year.
 Read FAQ here, opens a new window.